United States General Services Administration - Federal Protective Service, U.S. Government

 Add to My HeroesRobert Lee Timberlake, Jr.

-The man was found incompetent to stand trial and was sent to the state mental hospital in Chattahoochee until ruled competent enough to stand trial, which occurred in 1980.
+The man was found incompetent to stand trial and was sent to the state mental hospital in Chattahoochee until he was ruled competent enough to stand trial, which occurred in 1980.
 He received prison sentences of 20 years for each attempted murder and 5 years for each assault, to be served concurrently with his time in the hospital.

 The Tampa Federal Building was renamed the Timberlake Federal Building in Officer Timberlake's memory.